SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 * **Variable name**: Name given to the variable.
 * **Variable value**: It is the initial value stored in the variable.

-A variable can be declared, without initialization:
+A variable can be declared, without initialization and initialized at a later time:

 ```java
 int count;